a-kataev/docker-ansible/README.md

 ### Support `requirements.txt` when building images

-Package `ansible` is ingnored always.
+Package `ansible` is ignored always.

 Package `mitogen` is ignored if versions `ansible` or `python` are not supported ([link](https://mitogen.networkgenomics.com/ansible_detailed.html#noteworthy-differences)).